How to Patch a Pool with Water in it

 Shocking the Pool

-For the best results, shock the pool with chlorine and other chemicals after dark when no one is using the pool.
-The compounds will be absorbed into the water when the air is a little cooler.
+Shock the pool with chlorine and other chemicals after dark for the best results when no one is using the pool.
+The compounds will be absorbed into the water when the air is cooler.
 The pool will be fresh and clean in the morning.

 Additionally, take note not to shock the pool at the skimmer assembly.
 This can result in a gas explosion when the shocking chemicals meet the chemicals from the regular chlorinator attached to the skimmer.